 Q: How long have you lived in South Korea?

 Q: Why did you move; what do you do?

 A: I had a corporate career back in South Africa but then had both my knees replaced as a result of sports injury.
 This experience changed my outlook on life and I decided to do something different and in another country.
-I am 55 years old and my family responsibilities are done so I am a free agent.
-One of my previous jobs was with Vodaphone where I won incentive trips around the world, including to Asia.
-So I established South Korea as my target and finally got to use my BA degree with majors in English and Psychology by teaching English at a brand new school for over 2,500 kids.
+I am 55 years old, and my family responsibilities are done so I am a free agent.
+One of my previous jobs was with Vodafone where I won incentive trips around the world, including to Asia.
+So I established South Korea as my target and finally got to use my BA degree with majors in English and Psychology by teaching English at a brand-new school for over 2,500 kids.